Baylor vs. Texas NCAA Football Odds, Plays and Insights | October 30, 2021

 Texas Stats and Trends

-- Texas is 4-3 against the spread and 4-3 overall in games when it puts up more than 18.7 points.
+- When Texas scores more than 18.7 points, it is 4-3 against the spread and 4-3 overall.

-- In games that Texas totals over 335 yards, the team is 4-1 against the spread and 4-1 overall.
+- When Texas piles up over 335 yards, the team is 4-1 against the spread and 4-1 overall.

-- This year the Longhorns have eight turnovers, three fewer than the Bears have takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.